 Answers to these complex societal challenges cannot be found in classical monodisciplinary approaches.
 Healthcare and technology are increasingly becoming intertwined, social problems in neighbourhoods cannot be separated from urban planning, and artificial intelligence cannot be used without taking ethical and privacy issues into account.
 The answer to the complex challenges of our time is therefore ‘convergence’; the integration of disciplinary approaches leading to new perspectives and solutions.

 Three complementary top institutions

-TU Delft, Erasmus University Rotterdam and Erasmus MC have a great deal in common in this approach and are now jointly investing in the Convergence.
+TU Delft, Erasmus MC and Erasmus University Rotterdam have a great deal in common in this approach and are now jointly investing in Convergence.
 This is a necessary and logical step, as the three institutions with their complementary disciplines are among the best in the world, have been working together in LDE and Medical Delta for many years, are geographically close to each other and have a common ambition to provide answers to the major societal challenges of our time.
 The integration of our knowledge and expertise within the medical, technical, social and economic sciences, as well as the humanities will give rise to new insights, technologies, and methodologies.
 We believe that the unique strength of this convergence between three top institutions in the region with their complementary disciplines will lead to research and education with great societal impact.

 Ecosystem for research and innovation